imanghafoori1/laravel-microscope/README.md

 You can run:
 - php artisan check:event
 - php artisan check:gate
-- php artisan check:route  (checks controller classes and methods to exist)
+- php artisan check:route  `(checks controller class and method also the blade files path to be correct)`
-- php artisan check:psr4   (checks namespaces, imports)
+- php artisan check:psr4   `(checks namespaces, imports)`

 ## What the Commands do?